marzimin/Project-1-Cryptocurrencies/README.md

 The goal here is to see which classifier type is best suited for cryptocurrencies where we can rank their accuracy scores and find the feature importances (our technical indicators).

-### Summary
+### Results

-As expected the accuracy scores for both models aren't that great, showing only a similar pattern that undervalues the predicted prices in the ARIMA models and a ~5% improvement over baseline scores in the classifier models.
+As expected the accuracy scores for both models aren't that great, showing only a similar pattern that generally undervalues the predicted prices in the ARIMA models and a ~5% improvement over baseline scores in the classifier models.
+This is also not taking into account of the larger fluctuations of cryptocurrencies throughout the month of February, with volatility exceeding previous periods that are in this dataset.
+Regarding the most important technical indicators, we are able to identify a handful of the most important ones per coin but not to a highly signifcant degree to have them stand out from the other indicators.

+### Key Learnings

-It remains tough to estimate the price trends of a volatile asset class such as cryptocurrencies but the caveat is that it leaves room for one to explore other models or even features that may affect price trends.
-For instance, the use deep learning models or features derived from natural language processing methods where there is heightened traffic of people discussing the coins on social media.
+It remains tough to estimate the price trends of a volatile asset class such as cryptocurrencies but the caveat is that it leaves room for one to explore other models, datasets, and even external features that may affect price trends.
+For instance, the use deep learning models or features derived from natural language processing methods, one example being where there is heightened traffic of people discussing the coins on social media and its effects on price.
+Other examples to explore could include other indexes such as gold or foreign exchanges.
 Overall it was a good learning experience for someone who wants to get into machine learning and cryptocurrency trends.

 **Required Dependencies**